 Food, Other

-Check out our YouTube for short vlogs meanwhile: Veganhaven Travel on YouTube
+Check out our YouTube for recent travel clips: Veganhaven Travel

 At Helsinki airport before departure. ⬆